loopbackio/loopback.io/pages/en/lb2/Creating-a-database-schema-from-models.md

 ## Auto-migrate

 {% include note.html content="
-The IBM API Connect API Designer enables you to perform auto-migration without coding.
+The API Designer tool in IBM API Connect enables you to perform auto-migration without coding.
-For more information, see [Creating a database schema from models](http://www.ibm.com/support/knowledgecenter/SSFS6T/com.ibm.apic.toolkit.doc/tapim-model-update.html)." %}
+For more information, see [Creating a database schema from models](http://www.ibm.com/support/knowledgecenter/SSFS6T/com.ibm.apic.toolkit.doc/tapim-model-update.html).
+" %}

 **See also**: [automigrate()](http://apidocs.strongloop.com/loopback-datasource-juggler/#datasource-prototype-automigrate) in LoopBack API reference.